FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 Click "Add Section" and add the fields "Email" and "Password" to this section.

-Then create another section, and add the fields "Physical Mail Address" and "Mobile Phone" to this second section.
+Create another section and add the fields "Physical Mail Address" and "Mobile Phone" to it.

-Now create the last section, and add the consent fields "Phone Marketing Consent", "Email Marketing Consent" and "Physical Mail Marketing Consent".
+Now create the last section and add the consent fields "Phone Marketing Consent", "Email Marketing Consent", and "Physical Mail Marketing Consent".

 The form configuration should look similar to this: